GenesysCloudBlueprints/aws-eventbridge-user-presence-update-blueprint/blueprint/index.md

 ### Build and deploy the application

+You must build the application before you deploy it.
+The SAM CLI resolves the dependencies of both Lambda functions, builds them, and stores the artifacts in a directory named `.aws-sam`.

 1. To build the application, from the repo root, run the following command:

   ```
   sam build
   ```
-When this command runs, the SAM CLI resolves the dependencies of both Lambda functions, builds them, and stores the artifacts in a directory named `.aws-sam`.

 2. Deploy the application.
 The following command will use CloudFormation to create the necessary resources for this application (roles, Lambdas, DynamoDB table, and so on).